brown-csci1680/ipstack-lnx-parsers/lnx-parsers/c/README.md

  - `demo.c` Example on how to use the parser and traverse the config struct

+To use the parser in your program, copy `lnxconfig.c` and `lnxconfig.h` into your program wherever you store library code.
+See the `Makefile` for examples on how to build your code from multiple object files.

+**IMPORTANT NOTE**: This parser uses the `list.h` linked-list implementation provided in the [c-utils](https://github.com/brown-csci1680/c-utils) repo.
+If you are using different list.h, you may need to rename the list.h here to avoid conflicts.

+## Example program

 To build the example, run `make`, then run the binary `demo` on any lnx file, as follows: